lotas1/noun-hub/backend/lambda/go/feed/README.md

 - Only admins and moderators can create, edit, or delete posts.
 - Admins can edit or delete any post, but moderators can't edit or delete posts made by admins.
 - Everyone can like posts, but only moderators and admins can repost or quote.
-- Permissions are managed through user groups (moderators, admins) using AWS Cognito group, validated through JWT access tokens.
+- Permissions are managed through user groups (moderators, admins) using "cognito:groups" claim in the access token for all RBAC checks

 ## API Endpoints